-- 5-8(B)(2)(a) Outdoor light fixtures on advertisement signs on interstate highways. - 5-8(B)(2)(b) Outdoor light fixtures existing and legally installed prior to the effective date of this IDO that do not comply with provisions of this IDO not contained in the New Mexico Night Sky Protection Act, provided that when existing light fixtures become unrepairable, their replacements are subject to all the provisions of this Section 14-16-5-8. - 5-8(B)(2)(c) Navigational lighting systems at airports and other lighting necessary for aircraft safety. - 5-8(B)(2)(d) Outdoor light fixtures necessary for worker safety at farms; ranches; dairies; feedlots; or industrial, mining, or oil and gas facilities.
+- 5-8(B)(2)(a) Outdoor light fixtures on advertisement signs on interstate highways. - 5-8(B)(2)(b) Outdoor light fixtures existing and legally installed prior to the effective date of this IDO that do not comply with provisions of this IDO not contained in the New Mexico Night Sky Protection Act, provided that when existing light fixtures become unrepairable, their replacements are subject to all the provisions of this Section 14-16-5-8.

+5-8(B)(2)(d) Outdoor light fixtures necessary for worker safety at farms; ranches; dairies; feedlots; or industrial, mining, or oil and gas facilities.